lechium/KBDatePicker/README.md

 ```

+There are both Objective-C and Swift sample apps included in this project.
+Please refer to them if this sample code isnt sufficient!

 ## Troubleshooting

 Sometimes you may have trouble directing the focus engine on and off of KBDatePicker, if this happens, i recommend creating focus guides similar to the ones created in the sample project.
 This sample below is assuming theres a toggle button like the one in the sample app and isnt code that will run on its own without substituting in the view you want the focus engine to redirect to.